 How do we achieve genuine youth engagement?

-Effective youth engagement goes beyond just having youth physically present, and ensures young people are “intellectually immersed, socially connected, and emotionally centered” .
+Effective youth engagement goes beyond just having youth physically present.
+It ensures young people are “intellectually immersed, socially connected, and emotionally centered” .
+Authentic youth engagement helps young people gain a sense of control over their own lives and gives them the opportunity to take on an active role in shaping the programs and activities.

-Tokenism is a symbolic gesture towards youth engagement that fails to prepares and empowers youth to challenge their social position and ensure a better future, for themselves, their communities, and their nation.
-The goal of youth engagement should be to empower young people so they have more confidence and control over their lives.
+Tokenism is a symbolic gesture towards youth engagement that fails to prepares and empowers youth to challenge their social position.
+The goal of youth engagement should be to empower young people so they have more confidence and control over their lives to ensure a better future, for themselves, their communities, and their nation.

 Joselowsky, Francine.
 (2007).
 “Youth engagement, high school reform, and improved learning outcomes: Building systemic approaches for youth engagement.”
 Nassp Bulletin 91(3): 257-276.